“If I was your mom, how would you invest my money?”

 Peer-to-peer lending is another possible way to get great returns without taking a whole lot of risk.
-This option can prove to be beneficial especially in the midst of stock market downturns.
+This option can prove to be beneficial, especially in the midst of stock market downturns.

 So, what exactly is peer-to-peer lending?
 Perhaps you’ve had a family member ask for some dough.
 That’s a difficult situation to be in, but what if instead of making interest off of family members (please don’t), you could make interest by investing in strangers’ pursuits?
 Well, now you can with peer-to-peer lending.

 People visit Prosper and Lending Club to borrow money for a variety of reasons.
-It could be to pursue a business venture, to pay off a student loan, or to pay off a credit card.
+It could be to pursue a business venture, pay off a student loan, or pay off a credit card.
 Companies like Prosper and Lending Club mediate between you (the investor) and the borrowers.

 While I haven’t personally seen much risk associated with peer-to-peer lending, you should know that most peer-to-peer lending is unsecured.
 It is possible to lose your investments.
 That’s why I recommend you diversify your loans to decrease the volatility of your lending portfolio.

 Also, I don’t view peer-to-peer lending as a replacement option for a good investment portfolio of stocks, mutual funds, and similar investments.
-Peer-to-peer lending is a great and relatively safe investment that can compliment traditional investing.
+Peer-to-peer lending is a great and relatively safe investment that can complement traditional investing.

 Why would you want to include it as a part of your overall investing strategy?
 One word: returns.
 I’ve personally seen returns at Lending Club as high as 18.04% and returns at Prosper as high as 16.72%.
 If that doesn’t blow your socks off, I don’t know what will.

-How do You Invest Safely?
+How Do You Invest Safely?